 - REvil hit Apple supplier Quanta with a $50 million ransomware attack

-- Apache Log4j, a zero-day vulnerability attempted exploit of more than 48% of corporate networks globally.
+- Apache Log4j, a zero-day vulnerability attempted to exploit more than 48% of corporate networks globally.

 - 2022 so far:

-- The war in Eastern Europe has triggered cyber warfare (criminal ransomware, hacktivist or other disruptive attacks against government or critical infrastructure) with potential disruptive activities and information operations with the goal of eroding popular sentiment and political will.
+- The war in Eastern Europe has triggered cyber warfare (criminal ransomware, hacktivists or other disruptive attacks against government or critical infrastructure) with potential disruptive activities and information operations to erode popular sentiment and political will.

 - Major causes for vulnerabilities: